Like millions of other Americans, you may be focusing on eliminating debt and saving more money.

-Not everyone’s financial situation is the same, which means there’s no one best option for everyone.
+Not everyone’s financial situation and financial responsibility is the same, which means there’s no one best option for everyone.
 Drafting a debt relief plan unique to your situation can help increase your chances of success.

 If your debts have become too demanding and you’re feeling stuck, here are 7 simple steps and strategies you can implement today to get debt relief:

 Step 1: Stop Borrowing Money

 The first step in getting debt relief is to stop borrowing money.

 Reshape your attitude toward money and debt.
 Avoid the temptation to create more debt by dumping your credit cards or even freezing your credit.

 By freezing your credit, you’ll lock your credit reports to new inquiries and make it harder to apply for new credit on impulse.
 You can resolve to live on a cash basis as you make these changes.